kahst/BirdNET-Analyzer/README.md

 **V2.0 BETA**

 - same model design as 1.4 but a bit wider
+- extended 2022 training data
 - global selection of species
 - already includes all Hawaiian species
+- not final version, will get better

 **V1.4**